OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="setmonitoringmode"></a>
 # **SetMonitoringMode**
-> SetMonitoringModeResponse SetMonitoringMode (SetMonitoringModeRequest? setMonitoringModeRequest = null)
+> SetMonitoringModeResponse SetMonitoringMode (SetMonitoringModeRequest setMonitoringModeRequest = null)